Meet Your Hosts: Q & A with Damian

 • I’m sure it’s hard to pick just one, but do you have a favourite of all the regions A’qto’s Italian cycling tours visit?

 Each region we go to is different from the last; the landscape and roads, the food and wine, and the style of the people and the accommodation.
-Tuscany and Piemonte have “similar hills and roads” but the landscape, villages and accommodation, gives you a dramatically different experience.
+Tuscany and Piedmont have “similar hills and roads” but the landscape, villages and accommodation, gives you a dramatically different experience.
 So, no, there is not one favourite, they are all pretty sensational for different reasons.

 • Are there any key Italian climbs you haven’t tackled yet?
 Where would you like to visit next?

 There are plenty of climbs that I haven’t ridden yet, but nothing that I am desperate to do because I figure with all the years of riding in Italy still to come, I’ll get to them at some point.
-However I do love climbing and would like to explore more of the Maritime Alps in Piemonte, with the long deserted climbs that make their way in to France.
+However I do love climbing and would like to explore more of the Maritime Alps in Piedmont, with the long deserted climbs that make their way in to France.

 a cyclist riding to the top of Passo Giau